 Understanding SQ USB Recording and Playback

-The direct out level can also be changed here.
-The other global settings determine whether the direct out follows fader and mute setting for the channel, and assigned DCA’s and mute groups.
+A per channel direct output trim is also available, along with other global setting which determine whether the direct out follows fader and mute setting for the channel and assigned DCA’s and mute groups.

-By default, USB B is selected as the USB audio source, this can be changed to SQ-Drive in IO > USB by touching the USB B button, the button will then display that SQ-Drive is selected.
+By default, Tie Lines are used for input channel sends to USB and SQ-Drive is selected as the USB audio source, this can be changed to USB B in the Setup > Audio > USB page.

-SQ-Drive – Record and Playback Stereo (2-Track) and Multitrack (16 channel) using a USB drive.
+SQ-Drive – Record and Playback Stereo (2-Track) and Multitrack (16 or 32 channel*) using a USB drive.